 How to make the most of your workout

-Was one of your resolutions this year to get to the gym more?
-Find out the best ways to get sweating and make the most of your exercise regime this year.
+Looking to take your exercise routine up a notch?
+Find out the best ways to get sweating and make the most of your training regime.

 Whether it’s for general health, weight loss, stress relief or just to feel good, we all know how beneficial exercise can be.

 Right now, you might be hoping to get to the gym more, tone or strengthen, or even challenge yourself to a running race.
 Whatever your goal, we’ve put together our best ways to nail your workout and meet your goals.

 It’s no use committing to a marathon which requires an onslaught of training when you only have a small few hours a week to spend exercising.
 Start small with your exercise goals and reward yourself with a treat like a massage when you meet them.